aman-09064/contract-templates/business-partnership--joint-venture-contract-review-checklist.md

-BUSINESS PARTNERSHIP / JOINT VENTURE CONTRACT REVIEW CHECKLIST
+BUSINESS PARTNERSHIP / JOINT VENTURE CONTRACT REVIEW CHECKLIST:

 **Purpose:**
 A Business Contract defines how two or more parties collaborate for mutual commercial benefit.
 It covers equity, governance, and risk allocation.